Anchorage restaurants, already beleaguered, making drastic changes to deal with omicron

 Other businesses around town have limited their hours or closed in recent weeks due to staffing shortages.
 On Friday, Moose’s Tooth reopened its dine-in service after ending it for nearly a week due to a staffing shortage, according to a social media post.
 Black Cup, a Midtown coffeehouse, also reduced its hours last week.
 Popular downtown dinner spot Ginger closed one day this week due to “COVID staffing shortages,” according to a sign on its door.
 Calls to those businesses to ask for more details on the closures either weren’t answered or returned.

-Since the pandemic began, Anchorage restaurants, bars and breweries have so far dealt with multiple shut downs of dine-in service and capacity restrictions.
+Since the pandemic began, Anchorage restaurants, bars and breweries have so far dealt with multiple shutdowns of dine-in service and capacity restrictions.
 The most recent capacity restrictions were lifted in March of last year.

-Then for months, labor shortages have impacted Alaska businesses.
-The Alaska hospitality industry typically leans heavily on international workers, university students and non-resident workers, but the pandemic and other issues have drastically reduced their numbers, Oates said.
+Then for months labor shortages impacted Alaska businesses.
+The Alaska hospitality industry typically leans heavily on international workers, university students and nonresident workers, but the pandemic and other issues drastically reduced their numbers, Oates said.

 That, coupled with unexpected staff shortages due to positive cases, means “businesses continue to take major hits,” she said.

-At 49th State Brewing in downtown, CEO and co-owner David McCarthy has had to get creative to stay staffed.
+At 49th State Brewing downtown, CEO and co-owner David McCarthy has had to get creative to stay staffed.
 Usually at this time of the year, the popular brewhouse needs about 150 employees, he said.
 It often relies on out-of-state and international workers.
 It’s currently short about 40 workers.

 “You don’t see the people coming back, especially during seasonal increases in the volume like we used to in the past.
 It just they’re not coming back.
 They’re not even filling out applications to come back,” McCarthy said.

-McCarthy said his workforce hasn’t been impacted by a big upswing in COVID-19 cases yet.
+McCarthy said his workforce hasn’t been impacted by a big upswing in COVID cases yet.
 A few employees became sick after holiday travels.
-However, he is bracing for increased staffing challenges as the COVID-19 surge continues.
+However, he is bracing for increased staffing challenges as the COVID surge continues.

 The restaurant already trimmed its hours, likely a permanent change, McCarthy said.
-He’s flown seasonal staff who usually work in the summer, back to Anchorage from the Lower 48 to help, offered housing assistance, more competitive wages and instituted a small percentage service fee on bills that goes toward cooks and other back-of-house workers who don’t get tips as an additional incentive to retain them.
+He’s flown seasonal staff who usually work in the summer back to Anchorage from the Lower 48 to help, offered housing assistance, more competitive wages and instituted a small percentage service fee on bills that goes toward cooks and other back-of-house workers who don’t get tips as an additional incentive to retain them.

 “To operate this winter, full-force, we actually had to retain a majority of our seasonal employees that work with us seasonally in our Denali locations,” he said.
 “That just tells you how challenging it has been — we’ve had to really reconsider and rethink how we’re going to continue moving forward with staffing in the future.”

-Demand on employees ‘so much higher’
+Demand on employees “so much higher”

 Bruce Burnett, owner of the Bear Paw Bar & Grill in Midtown, had plans to open a second location at the old Hard Rock Café location downtown early last summer.
 But a delay in getting a liquor license transferred and no workers to hire has so far stymied his plans.